mifi/lossless-cut/issues.md

 If the video exports successfully without any error from LosslessCut, but it does not look as expected when playing back, please try this:

 - Try both `Keyframe cut` vs `Normal cut` (do not use `Smart Cut` if you have any problem)
 - Disable unnecessary tracks from the **Tracks panel**.
 First try to disable all tracks except the main track (e.g. video) and if that succeeds, then work your way by enabling more tracks and see which one is causing the problem.
-Sometimes LosslessCut (ffmpeg) is unable to cut certain tracks at all.
+Sometimes LosslessCut (ffmpeg) is unable to cut certain tracks at all, and this could lead to a strange output (e.g. wrong output duration or black parts).
 - Select a different **output format** (`matroska` and `mov` support a lot of codecs.)
-- Try to enable the **Experimental Flag** under **Settings**
 - Try the same operation with a different file (same codec or different codec) and see whether it's a problem with just one particular file.
+- Enable the **Experimental Flag** under **Settings** before trying again.

 ## Cutting times are not accurate

-Start cut time will be "rounded" to the nearest **previous** keyframe.
+Each segment's *start cut time* will be "rounded" to the nearest **previous** keyframe.
 This means that you often have **move the start cut time to few frames after** the desired keyframe.
 - Lossless cutting is not an exact science.
 For some files, it just works.
-For others, you may need to trial and error depending on the codec, keyframes etc to get the best cut.
+For others, you may need to trial and error to get the best cut.
 See [#330](https://github.com/mifi/lossless-cut/issues/330)
 - Your mileage may vary when it comes to `Keyframe cut` vs `Normal cut`.
-You may need to try both, depending on the video. [ffmpeg](https://trac.ffmpeg.org/wiki/Seeking) also has documentation about these two seek/cut modes. `Keyframe cut` means `-ss` *before* `-i` and `Normal cut` means `-ss` *after* `-i`.
+Most common video files need `Keyframe cut`, but you may need to try both. [ffmpeg](https://trac.ffmpeg.org/wiki/Seeking) also has documentation about these two seek/cut modes. `Keyframe cut` corresponds to `-ss` *before* `-i` and `Normal cut` is `-ss` *after* `-i`.
-- If you're seeing a blank video at the beginning of the resulting file, try `Keyframe cut` instead.
+- Try to change `avoid_negative_ts` (in export options).
+- Try also to set the **start**-cutpoint a few frames **before or after** the nearest keyframe (may also solve audio sync issues).
-- You may try to enable the new "Smart cut" mode to remedy this inaccuracy.
-However it is very experimental and may not work for most files.
+- You may try to enable the new "Smart cut" mode to allow cutting between keyframes.
+However it is very experimental and may not work for many files.

-- Try to set the **start**-cutpoint a few frames **before or after** the nearest keyframe (may also solve audio sync issues).
-- Alternatively, try to change `avoid_negative_ts` (in export options).
+### Starts from wrong keyframe

+For some files, when you place segment start cutpoints at keyframes, and you export, it will instead cut from the keyframe **before** the keyframe that you wanted.
+This is because with some videos, ffmpeg struggles to find the nearest previous keyframe, see [#1216](https://github.com/mifi/lossless-cut/issues/1216).
+To workaround this, you can try to shift your segments' **start**-cutpoints forward by a few frames, so that ffmpeg correctly cuts from the *previous* keyframe.
+You can do this for all segments before exporting as follows:

+- Menu: "Edit" -> "Segments" -> "Shift all segments on timeline"
+- Enter `00:00:00.200` (or a larger value if it doesn't help)
+- When asked about Start or End timestamps, Select **Start**

+This will effectively shift all start times of segments by 6 frames (`6/30=0.2` for 30fps video).

 ## Cut file has same length as input